Lionel Messi injury: Barcelona star taken off with muscular pain in first start of the season | Goal.com

 Messi taken off with muscular pain in first Barcelona start of the season

-In his first start of the season, Barcelona star Lionel Messi was removed at half-time with muscular pain against Villarreal on Tuesday.
+In his first start of the season, Barcelona star Lionel Messi was removed at half-time with muscular pain in his 400th La Liga start against Villarreal on Tuesday.

 Messi missed Barcelona's first four league matches of the season with a calf problem, before returning for a 30-minute appearance off the bench in the Champions League last week against Borussia Dortmund.